 The Lexus RX 350 debuted for the 2007 model year and is essentially the same luxury SUV as the 2004-2006 RX 330, but with a slightly larger, although significantly more powerful, engine as well as more sound insulation.
 The 350's 3.5 liter V6 produces a robust 270 horsepower and 251 pound-feet of torque and is mated with a five-speed automatic transmission.
 Again, both front and all-wheel drive versions are available.

 Standard features on the 350 RX include traction control, antiskid control, a tire-pressure monitor, 17 inch wheels, one-touch windows, 10-way power seats, dual-zone climate control, a power liftgate, antilock 4-wheel disc brakes (ABS), front side airbags, curtain side airbags, a driver's knee airbag, and a 40/20/40 split rear seat with slide and recline adjustments.

 Overall, we feel the Lexus RX is an excellent used SUV choice in today's market due to its strong build quality and reputation for reliability for those looking for a more upscale crossover.
 And we can make a number of suggestions to help you save when buying one.

-There are actually several different ways to buy a used Lexus RX at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used RX at the lowest price, and even at wholesale.

 In addition, you can also try the public car auctions in your own geographic area.
 While there can be a lot of junk vehicles at these auctions, there are often absolute gems sprinkled in as well.
 This article reviews what to expect at open-to-the-public car auctions and how to locate them in your own area.